shuvo-dip/MD_Simulation/_sources/lammps_install.md

 ```
 cd lammps/src   # change to main LAMMPS source folder
-make serial     # build a serial LAMMPS executable using GNU g++
 make mpi        # build a parallel LAMMPS executable with MPI
 make            # see a variety of make options
 ```